vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-modes.md

 ---
-title: Choose between guided and advanced modes for hunting in Microsoft Defender XDR
+title: Choose between guided and advanced modes for hunting in Microsoft Defender
-description: Guided hunting in Microsoft Defender XDR does not require KQL knowledge while advanced hunting allows you to write a query from scratch. ms.service: defender-xdr ms.subservice: adv-hunting f1.keywords:
+description: Guided hunting in Microsoft Defender does not require KQL knowledge while advanced hunting allows you to write a query from scratch. ms.service: defender-xdr ms.subservice: adv-hunting f1.keywords: